 The 1 percenters profiled in this book are ready to stand with the 99 percent, and they aren’t alone.
-Co-author Lapham is founder of Responsible Wealth , a network of over 700 business leaders and wealthy individuals that advocate for more progressive taxation.
-There are also thousands of “high-road” businesses represented by the American Sustainable Business Council , devoted to a vibrant, just and sustainable economy.
-More than fifty local chambers of commerce have denounced or canceled memberships in the US Chamber because its hyper-corporatized ways fail to represent the values of small businesses and entrepreneurs who are connected and committed to their communities.
-What all of this means is there’s now a real and growing potential for new alliances between progressives and businesspeople who recognize that we are all in this together.
+Co-author Lapham is co-founder of Responsible Wealth, a network of more than 700 business leaders and wealthy people who push for progressive taxation.
+There are also thousands of “high-road” businesses represented by the American Sustainable Business Council, devoted to a “vibrant, just and sustainable economy.”
+More than fifty local Chambers of Commerce have denounced or canceled memberships in the US Chamber because its hyper-corporatized ways do not represent the values of small businesses and entrepreneurs who are connected and committed to their communities.
+All of this means there’s a real and growing potential for new alliances between progressives and businesspeople who recognize that we are all in this together.